Integrate Technological Tools

 Integration of information technology and building architecture calls for a robust, global, and secure infrastructure that will support the growing and evolving demands of business and government in the 21st century.

-To stay in business, organizations have to stay current, purchasing the appropriate server, database, media, router, and other technologies that sustain their work.
+To stay in business, organizations have to stay current, purchasing the appropriate server, database, media, network equipment, and other technologies that sustain their activities.
 They must leverage these evolving information technologies to match the specifications of their stakeholders.

 Interoperability across building systems—including power, HVAC, lighting, security, and fire alarm—should enable whole building control and performance optimization.
 Assuring flexibility to accommodate the dynamic nature of telecommunications systems starts first and foremost with properly designed pathways and spaces.

-Demands on the building's data pathways will be heavy, and the market will be strong for high performing buildings having:
+Demands on the building's data pathways are heavy, and the market is strong for high performing buildings having:

 Recommendations